DaveVoyles/MVA-jquery/README.md

 ###Features
  - Runs on nearly every device that has a browser
- - extend HTML vocabulary for your application
+ - Extend HTML vocabulary for your application
+ - Contains projects for both jQuery and Angular users

 ###Requirements
 - A text editor